KQM-git/TCL/docs/evidence/characters/cryo/ganyu.md

 **Evidence:**

-The activation of the A1 Passive is visible after Ganyu shoots a frost flake arrow \(as can be seen from the yellow visual effect around Ganyu\) and the effect persists after swap:
+The activation of the A1 Passive is visible after Ganyu shoots a Frostflake Arrow \(as can be seen from the yellow visual effect around Ganyu\) and the effect persists after swap:

 [A1 Passive swap test](https://youtu.be/G_4Jn1xxwG0)